AndriiStoliarov/layouts/README.md

 Mogo is big responsive web application(SPA) where were used flex, google fonts, slick, jQuery library, fontawesome icons, placehold.

 Photobook is small simple NOT responsive web application(SPA) where were used LESS, gulp, locals fonts, fontawesome icons.

+Ghostface is small simple NOT responsive web application(SPA) where were used SASS, gulp, locals fonts.